PVLI-25-26/PVLI-Project/GDD/Game Design Document/System and Mechanics/Systems/Difficulty.md

 ---
 dg-publish: True
 ---
-**Difficulty system** –  This system shows how the game increases in difficulty throughout the playthrough.
+**Difficulty System** –  This system shows how the game increases in difficulty throughout the playthrough.
 ## Description
 When the player enters an unexplored room, a number is added to a counter.
 The game becomes progressively more difficult as the player explores more rooms.
 Also, the items appearing in the rooms will become more valuable.
 ## Dynamics